-3. Effect of US interest rates on ours?
+Effect of US interest rates on ours?

-TUS rates fell substantially during July/August, and again this month.]
+[US rates fell substantially during July/August, and again in October.]

 The falls in US rates were helpful and facilitated reductions in our own.
 But of course US rates are not sole determinant of UK's, and this spring progress was made in reducing ours at a time when US rates were rising.
 UK rates are determined in the light of domestic monetary conditions generally, including the behaviour of the exchange rate.